jamiehannaford/php-opencloud-zf2/README.md

 A simple but powerful ZF2 module that allows your web app to communicate easily with Rackspace/OpenStack APIs.
 You can manage your cloud account configurations, use Swift helper functions in your view files, monitor your cloud servers, sync directories with a CDN, update DNS records...
-In short, you get the full benefit of an SDK without all the hassle.
+In short, you get the full benefit of an SDK without all the overhead.

 ## Installation